1/6/2026

 SEATTLE, WASH

-Berkly Catton scored his first two National Hockey League goals and the Kraken power play struck on three occasions in a Seattle Kraken 7-4 win over the Boston Bruins from Climate Pledge Arena.
+Berkly Catton scored the first two goals of his National Hockey League career and the Seattle Kraken power play struck three times in a 7-4 win over the Boston Bruins on Tuesday night at Climate Pledge Arena.

-On a two man advantage in the first period, Jordan Eberle buried a loose rebound on Bruins netminder Jeremy Swayman to put Seattle up 1-0 at 8:50 of the opening period.
-Matty Beniers and Vince Dunn earned an assist on the Kraken captain’s 15th of the season.
+Seattle opened the scoring on a two-man advantage in the first period when Eberle buried a loose rebound past Swayman at 8:50.
+Matty Beniers and Vince Dunn picked up assists on the Kraken captain’s 15th goal of the season.

-Boston responded when David Pastrnak beat an impending Boston icing and tucked a shot by Joey Daccord to tie the game at 12:47.
+The Bruins answered at 12:47 when Pastrnak beat an impending icing and slipped a shot past Daccord to tie the game.

 Stay tuned to ESN for continued updates on the Seattle Kraken.